-As discussed in FEIS Chapter 1, "Project Description," in response to evolving market needs as well as comments received on the DEIS, the Applicant has amended its original zoning petition to request that the Town Board map the Project Site within the Town's existing R-MF-SCH Zoning District.
+As discussed in FEIS Chapter 1, "Project Description," in response to evolving market needs as well as comments received on the DEIS, the Applicant has amended its original petition to request that the Town Board map the Senior Housing Portion of the Site within the Town's existing R-MF-SCH Zoning District, and map the Townhouse Portion of the Site within the Town's existing R-MF-A Zoning District.
 The Applicant has asked the Town Board to defer consideration of text amendments to the DOB-20A zoning district.
-Specifically, and in response to public comments, the Applicant is proposing only the reuse of an existing three-story office building and construction of new two-story structures on the Project Site.
+Specifically, and in response to public comments, the Applicant is proposing only the reuse of an existing three-story office building and construction of new twostory structures on the Project Site.
 As such, the scale and height of the Preferred Alternative is significantly reduced from the DEIS Project.
 The Preferred Alternative also includes the removal of approximately 262,000 sf of existing buildings, further reducing the site's visual profile.